vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 Once a user decides they would like to remove their assets from the Vega network, they will submit a withdrawal request via the Vega website or API.
 This request, if valid, will be approved and assigned en expiry.
 This order will then be put through Vega consensus.
-After the order is made and saved to chain, the validators will sign the multi-signature withdrawal order and the aggregate of these will be made available to the user to submit to the appropriate blockchain/asset management API.
+After the order is made and saved to chain, the validators will sign the multisignature withdrawal order and the aggregate of these will be made available to the user to submit to the appropriate blockchain/asset management API.

 ### Withdrawal Request